 Reading Fish - Fish will generally appear as separate targets from the bottom.
 A fish target can be displayed as RED, ORANGE or GREEN, depending on the size of the fish and the location within the transmit beam.
 Larger fish located in the center of the beam (cone) can appear RED and will be displayed as a wider band on the display.
 Smaller fish or fish on the outside of the cone may appear ORANGE or even GREEN.
 Fish moving through the transmit beam may change color as the return signal strengthens or weakens reflecting their location.
 Fish that are right on the bottom can appear as part of the bottom.
 The best indication of a fish sitting right on the bottom is that the leading edge of the bottom return signal is either ORANGE or possibly a dithering or flickering RED segment.
 It is important that the GAIN or sensitivity be kept to a minimum when displaying a strong bottom return.
 Too much GAIN will flood out the ability to differentiate targets and clutter the display.
-Fish - Fish will generally appear as separate targets from the bottom.
-A fish target can be displayed as RED, ORANGE or GREEN, depending on the where the fish is located within the cone.

-Reading Your Jig - The M1 will pick up and display small objects like jigs, spilt shot, or swivels.
-When tuning the unit to display your lure or bait, lower the object to the desired depth and turn up the GAIN until you see the jig on the display.
-It is important that the GAIN be set so it displays the jig as you raise or lower it.
-Sound waves emitted by the M1 bounce off targets and return with the strength of the targets' density.
+Reading Lures or Bait - The VX-1i will pick up and display small objects like lures or bait.
+When tuning the unit to display your lure or bait, lower the object to the desired depth and turn up the GAIN until you see the lure or bait on the display.
+It is important that the GAIN be set so it displays the lure or bait as you raise or lower it.